audstav/oppiadocstest/docs/source/lesson/create.rst

   *Fig. 2*

-3. To create a title for your exploration, click 'Untitled Exploration' in the top left corner.
+3. To create a title for your exploration, click '**Untitled Exploration**' in the top left corner.
 This will take you to the **Settings** page.
 In the first field **Title**, type in a descriptive title for your exploration.
-Ignore the other fields for now, we'll look at them in another section.
+We'll look at the other fields on this page in another section.

 4. To get back to the Exploration editor page, click the |pencil| **Editor** button.